Hamilton declared winner of F1 Belgian GP after Mercedes teammate Russell DQ for underweight car

 SPA-FRANCORCHAMPS, Belgium — (AP) — Lewis Hamilton was promoted to first place at the Belgian Grand Prix after race officials disqualified his Mercedes teammate George Russell for driving an underweight car on Sunday.

-Russell crossed the line first after making just one pit stop, finishing just ahead of Hamilton.
+Russell crossed the line first after making only one pit stop, finishing just ahead of Hamilton.
 He celebrated the win in Spa, which would have been the third of the British driver’s career.

 But race officials found that his car weighed in below the established limits and ruled to disqualify his result.

+Hamilton took his record haul to 105 F1 career victories for the former seven-time world champion.
+He has now won two of the last three races after his triumph at Silverstone earlier this month ended a wait of nearly 1,000 days without a win dating back to the penultimate race of 2021.
+His resurgence comes after he decided to join Ferrari next season and put an end to his 12 years with Mercedes.

+McLaren’s Oscar Piastri moved up into second place, while pole-sitter Charles Leclerc of Ferrari completed the podium.

-Points leader Max Verstappen crossed fifth behind pole-sitter Charles Leclerc in his Ferrari after the three-time defending champion started from 11th following a 10-place grid penalty for using one too many engines in his Red Bull.
+Points leader Max Verstappen was fourth after the three-time defending champion started from 11th following a 10-place grid penalty for using one too many engines in his Red Bull.

-Lando Norris endured another poor start in his McLaren and finished sixth, allowing Verstappen to extend his championship lead to 78 points.
+Lando Norris endured another poor start in his McLaren and was fifth, allowing Verstappen to extend his championship lead to 78 points.

-Russell was not expected to be in the mix for the win after he started sixth.
-But he told his team that he felt confident that he could milk his tires for all they were worth and forego a second, time-consuming, pit stop.
+“All in all it was quite a positive day for me, considering we started at P11, and we finished in front of Lando, who is my main rival in the championship," Verstappen said.

+Russell’s disqualification ruined what had been deemed a masterclass in tire management by the 26-year-old driver who started from sixth.
+He only boxed once while the other top drivers all stopped twice over the 44-lap race.

 After Russell shouted for joy after the checkered flag, his team radio half-jokingly praised him as “the tire whisperer.”